Mayor Robert J. Lovero

 Since then, Bob has played a leading role in a business renaissance has revitalized the Depot District, Route 66 along Ogden Avenue, Cermak Road and Roosevelt Road—the "Veltway."
 In collaboration with the Berwyn Development Corporation, Bob has presided over upgrading streetscapes and the former el-train strip, the Vacin Fairway.
 This beautification of Berwyn, along with his actively seeking out and welcoming new business, has brought great companies to Berwyn, including Meijer, Buffalo Wild Wings, Jimmy John's, Paisan's Pizza, Capri Restaurant, Chipotle, Five Guys Burgers, Autre Monde, Vitamin Shoppe, Starbucks, Kia Motors, Culver's and many others.

-Every year, Bob hosts a Thanksgiving dinner to feed underprivileged Berwyn residents and provide food to shut-ins.
+For over 13 years, Bob hosts a Thanksgiving dinner to feed underprivileged Berwyn residents and provide food to shut-ins.
 He provides several hundred food baskets and toys to needy families each Christmas season, and helps host a family-style celebration for hundreds of sailors in what has become a beloved Berwyn tradition each Christmas Day.